olets/griid/README.md

 	                      (@smallestDenominator,
 	                       (@largestDenominator))))))))
 	              )

+&nbsp;

 ##Contributing
-Pull requests, SASS version, etc etc are more than welcome.
+Pull requests, a SASS version, etc etc are more than welcome.
 Please check your version against tests/griid-tests.html, and add any new functions to the test suite.

+&nbsp;

 ##Acknowledgements
 griid grew out of ideas in [@JoelSutherland's](https://github.com/JoelSutherland) **grid-items** LESS grid